jguerrero12/TipCal/README.md

 Submitted by: Jose A. Guerrero

-Time spent: 14 hours spent in total
+Time spent: 16 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-*  User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x]  User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-*  Settings page to change the default tip percentage.
+* [x]  Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [ ] UI animations